-The streamsample process connects to the Twitter API using the TWITTER_DEFAULT_USERNAME set in local_settings.py.
-Each Filterstream process connects to the Twitter API using the User configured in its TwitterFilter.
+The streamsample process connects to cal_settings.py.
+Each Filterstream process the Twitter API usi ing the TWITTER_D itter API using the Us EFAULT_USERNAM er configured in its Tw E set in lo- itterFilter.

 Use Cases

 6.1 Definitions

 A TwitterUser in SFM is the entity used to collect tweets tweeted by the corresponding account in Twitter.